 - IEEE Electrical Safety Standards: The Institute of Electrical and Electronics Engineers (IEEE) develops electrical safety standards that cover a range of topics, including electrical installations in hazardous locations, electrical equipment maintenance, and electrical safety in healthcare facilities.

 - IEC Electrical Safety Standards: The International Electrotechnical Commission (IEC) develops electrical safety standards that are used globally.
-These standards cover a range of topics, including electrical installations, electrical equipment, and electrical safety in healthcare facilities.
+These standards cover various topics, including electrical installations, equipment, and safety in healthcare facilities.

 - ANSI Electrical Safety Standards: The American National Standards Institute (ANSI) develops electrical safety standards that cover a range of topics, including electrical installations, electrical equipment, and electrical safety in industrial and construction environments.